-order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than thirty (30) consecutive days; or (c) or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets except as follows:
+- (a) was the subject of a cease trade or similar order, or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days; - (b) was subject to an event that resulted, after the director or executive officer ceased to be a director or executive officer, in the company being the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days; or - (c) within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, except as follows:

-Cybercom Systems Inc. ("Cybercom") was issued a cease trade order on October 23, 2002 due to failure to file comparative annual financial statements and quarterly report for the period ended January 31, 2002.
+Richard W. Warke, the President of the Corporation, is the President and Director of Cybercom Systems Inc. ("Cybercom") and Donald B. Clark, Chief Financial Officer of the Corporation, is a Director of Cybercom.
+Cybercom was issued a cease trade order on October 23, 2002 due to failure to file comparative annual financial statements and quarterly report for the period ended January 31, 2002.
 Cybercom's failure to filing the above resulted from its inability to pay filing fees associating with such filing due to a lack of funding.
-Also, 2973090 Canada Inc., a Quebec based company, filed a motion with the Quebec Court dated August 18, 1997 to petition Augusta Metals Incorporated (now known as CyberCom Systems Inc.) into bankruptcy.
+Cybercom is currently inactive and remains under cease trade order.
+In addition, 2973090 Canada Inc., a Quebec based company, filed a motion with the Quebec Court dated August 18, 1997 to petition Cybercom (Augusta Metals Incorporated at the time) into bankruptcy.
 The case was heard November 5, 1997.
-The Court rendered judgment January 19, 1998, dismissing the plaintiff's petition motion with costs.
-Cybercom is currently inactive and remains under cease trade order.
-Richard Warke and Donald Clark were at the time of the occurrences indicated above and currently are either a director, officer or both of Cybercom.
+The Court rendered judgement January 19, 1998, dismissing the plaintiff's motion.